joaoofreitas/telegram-server-monitor/README.md

 ### Usage 📟

 After running the bot.
-You can acess your telegram and use _/start_ on your bot.
+You can access your telegram and use _/start_ on your bot.
 And start messaging him!
 Just has easy has it gets 😎

 ### Features and Future Updates 🚀